-If you trace a simple graph showing percentage of the world’s population living in cities over the past ten thousand years of post-ice-age civilisation, the line moves from almost zero to majority urbanised in just three centuries starting in the seventeen hundreds, and by the end of the current century to something approaching one hundred percent urbanised.
-Map the same line over the two hundred thousand years since modern humans first emerged in Africa and it becomes a ‘step’-function: for most of history it is flat at almost zero and then suddenly a transition to almost one hundred percent in such as short space of time that the transition appears as a vertical line.
+If you trace a simple graph showing percentage of the world’s population living in cities over the past 10,000 years of post-ice-age civilisation, the line moves from almost zero to majority urbanised in just three centuries starting in the 1700s, and by the end of the current century to something approaching 100% urbanised.
+Map the same line over the 200,000 years since modern humans first emerged in Africa and it becomes a ‘step’-function: for most of history it is flat at almost zero and then suddenly a transition to almost 100% in such a short space of time that the transition appears as a vertical line.

 The 21st century has been called the ‘urban century’ for good reason.
 In it we will reach a point that has never been reached before, with the vast majority of humans freed from the tyranny of subsistence farming and working in urban jobs that one way or another connect with each other across the globe.
 The process is the culmination of what, looking back, has been an inevitable phase change in social evolution, which although beginning in the Iron Age, took only about 0.15% of human history to achieve.
 What will become of us in this new world?
 The 20th century made commonplace the one to 10 million people city.
 The 21st century will be known for the 10 to 50 million city and by the last quarter there are likely to be multiple 50 to 100 million cities.
 Will life carry on as usual as cities get bigger and denser?
 What will become of us as an entirely city-dwelling race?